kyletimmermans/SteamDB/README.md

 <p align="center"><img src="https://github.com/kyletimmermans/SteamDB/blob/main/media/final_title.svg?raw=true" alt="SteamDB Logo"/></p>
-SteamDB is a platform for buying, trading, rating, and selling different video games.
-There is functionality for adding friends and keeping track of what games they have.
-Once friending another user, you can trade and sell games with / to them.
+SteamDB is a platform for buying, trading, selling, and raring different video games.
+There is functionality for adding / removing friends and keeping track of what games they have.
+Once friending another user, you can trade and sell games with / to them, and keep track of the history of your transactions.
 The point of this project is to better understand SQL, specifically PostgreSQL.

+</br></br>

+## Installation / Setup
+1. cd into top level folder
+2. Run `pip install -r requirements.txt`
+3. cd into `src` folder
+4. Start PostgreSQL and run `psql -U <user> -c 'CREATE DATABASE steamdb;'`
+5. Run `psql -U <user> -d steamdb -f schema.sql`
+6. Optionally, fill the app w/ test data by running `psql -U <user> -d steamdb -f load.sql`
+7. Run `streamlit run login.py --server.headless=true`
+8. Open your browser and visit [http://localhost:8501/](http://localhost:8501/)